camunda/camunda-docs-manual/site/src/documents/guides/developer-guide/chapters/20-sql-scripts/30-patch.html.md

 ```

 3. The following lines need to be added to the `pom.xml` of [database upgrade] and [instance migration] tests.
 For each test project, add the lines to the `maven-antrun-plugin` and `sql-maven-plugin`.
 On `master` and `7.2` nothing is added, because the patches of the previous minor version are applied automatically.
-On `7.1`, the patch scripts for the 7.1 must be added to the `patch-new-schema` section.
+On `7.1`, the patch scripts for `7.1` must be added to the `patch-new-schema` section.
 This must be done because the `7.0` minor version doesn't apply the patch script as an old version like it is happening on `master` and `7.2`.
 For 7.1:
 ```